 Staff have also completed training in supporting children with attachment difficulties, behavioural difficulties in previous years.
 In addition to this, we have 2 members of staff who have shadowed Specialist Teachers meaning they are equipped to provide effective intervention which can start immediately while the child is on the waiting list to be assessed by the Educational Psychology Team.

 In addition, where a child is receiving specific therapeutic treatment, e.g. from occupational therapy, class teachers will meet with therapists to gain an understanding of how they can support the child in class.

-Where necessary, referrals can be made to access specialist interventions or support from a range of services such as: Educational Psychology, Speech and Language, Specialist teachers, Visual Impairment Team, Hearing Impairment Team, Emotional Resilience Team, Behaviour Support Team
+Where necessary, referrals can be made to access specialist interventions or support from a range of services such as: Educational Psychology, Speech and Language, Specialist Teachers, Visual Impairment Team, Hearing Impairment Team, Emotional Resilience Team, Behaviour Support Team

 - What equipment and facilities are available to support children with Special Educational Needs?

 We have a range of equipment which we use to support our children.
-This includes ‘simple’ resources such as overlays, pencil grips, wiggle cushions, coloured exercise books etc. and more ‘technical’ resources such as alpha smarts and IPad to support children for a variety of reasons.
+This includes ‘simple’ resources such as overlays, pencil grips, wobble cushions, coloured exercise books etc. and more ‘technical’ resources such as alpha smarts and IPad to support children for a variety of reasons.

 - How are parents consulted or involved in the education of their child?

 We believe that parents are the key to a child’s success.
 Parents views are sought on an informal basis e.g. through discussions and more formally.
 Children are given a ‘passport’ on an annual basis (or when they are first identified with a special educational need).
 This is sent home and there is a section for parents to share their feelings, thoughts and concerns about their child.